 - (a) The official scorekeeper should ensure that the score sheet is complete and accurate.
-Each team representative is responsible for filling out the score sheet or for providing a signed roster to the official scorer. - (b) The referee, scorekeeper and both team managers must sign the score sheet at the end of the game. - (c) Changes cannot be made after the score sheet is signed. - (d) The host team is responsible for entering the stats on Pointstreak and electronically transmitting a signed scoresheet and any Referee's Game Reports to the League Commissioner and Pointstreak League Administrator within 24 hours. - (e) The host team is responsible for mailing the white copy of the score sheet, along with any Referee's Game Reports, to the League Commissioner as soon as possible.
+Each team representative is responsible for providing a game-day roster to the official scorer. - (b) The referee, scorekeeper and both team managers must sign the score sheet at the end of the game. - (c) Changes cannot be made after the score sheet is signed.

+- (d) The host team is responsible for entering the game information into Pointstreak. - (e) The host team is responsible for mailing the white copy of the score sheet or the signed copy of the Pointstreak Game Sheet to the League Commissioner as soon as possible.